vlx01/aibonito/README.md

 ## Community

-Join our [Discord Server](https://discord.gg/Bvw8NR9VnM) to get help in contributing, as well as stay up-to-date on issues and best practices.
+Join us on the Discussion tab to get help in contributing, as well as stay up-to-date on issues and best practices.

-As always, thanks to our amazing contributors!